The Award Application has closed. Finalists will be announced in late April.

-The 2014 MIT Sloan CIO Leadership Award honors Chief Information Officers (CIOs) who lead their organizations by delivering business value and innovative use of IT in exceptional ways.
+The MIT Sloan CIO Leadership Award honors executives who lead their organizations to deliver exemplary levels of business value through innovative use of IT.

-The Award, in its seventh year, draws applicants from a wide diversity of industries and backgrounds.
+The Award, established in 2008, draws applicants from a wide diversity of industries, countries, and backgrounds.
 Recipients, and their organizations, receive broad recognition for their accomplishments.